kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 1. Adafruit ESP32-S2 Feather with BME280 Sensor/STEMMA QT/4MB Flash+2MB PSRAM,
 2. optional - HMMD mmWave Sensor refer:https://www.waveshare.com/wiki/HMMD_mmWave_Sensor,
-3. battery pack or a 5v power adaptor (optional if used with mmWave, a used phone charger between 1A-2A is sufficient.), cable should be as short as possible to avoid brownout.
+3. battery pack or a 5v power adaptor (needed if used with mmWave, a used phone charger between 1A-2A is sufficient.), cable should be as short as possible to avoid brownout.

 Software dependencies:

 Arduino IDE

-Attaching mmWave sensor (~50mA):
+Attaching mmWave sensor (~50mA) optional:

-TX1 pin on esp32 is attached to RX pin on mmWave sensor, RX1 pin on esp32 is attached to TX pin on mmWave sensor, 3.3v pin on Pico is attached to 3.3v pin on mmWave sensor, GND pin on Pico is attached to GND pin on mmWave sensor.
+- TX pin 39 on esp32 is attached to RX pin on mmWave sensor,
+- RX pin 38 on esp32 is attached to TX pin on mmWave sensor,
+- 3.3v pin on Pico is attached to 3.3v pin on mmWave sensor,
+- GND pin on Pico is attached to GND pin on mmWave sensor.

 note: the connection of TX to RX pins.
 Also, this sensor alone will mean running on batteries is impractical.